 If you have sex around this time and are not too close to ovulation, that’s the best time to use the LNG pill.

 The pill will delay your ovulation for five days, and then you will ovulate.

 So please remember to get your regular birth control going straight back on after sex.

 If you don’t have a regular method and have sex again – make sure you use an emergency method again!

-So assuming you want to ensure you are very well protected, can you take the EC pill preemptively?
+So assuming you want to be very well protected, can you take the EC pill preemptively?

 These drugs are meant for use as soon as possible after sex.
 If you take the pill before sex, you will not get the maximum protection.

 This is because sperm can live inside you for up to 5 days after sex.
-As the pills can only protect you for three days (LNG) or five days (Ella) after sex, taking them before means you cut short your protection.
+As the pills can only protect you for three days (LNG) or five days (Ella) after sex, taking them before means you cut short the length of your protection.